JakkNaj/odin-restaurant/README.md

-# Odin project assignment
+# Odin project Restaurant assignment
 The assignment is focus on javascript and webpack.
-The entire simple webpage should be generated with javascript.
+The entire simple webpage of a restaurant should be generated with javascript.

 ### Technologies
  - Javascript